Two Okanagan wineries are elated at the news that Mission

 crush at a Loire winery.

-She might have stayed in France but she
+She might have stayed in France Canada

 The differences between Mission Hill and Quails’ Gate